shoe61/2143-OOP-Schumacher/Assignments/homework-04.md

 #************************************************************

-##QUESTION 1:Implement the Cat class by inheriting from the Pet class.
+##QUESTION 1: Implement the Cat class by inheriting from the Pet class.
 Make sure to use superclass methods
 ##wherever possible.
 In addition, add a lose_life method to the Cat class."""

 ```python